"Geography explains the past, illuminates the present and prepares us for the future. What could be more important than that?" - Michael Palin

 Geography

-Our lessons equip pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
-We encourage pupils to ask questions about the world and the environment around them and provide opportunities for them to develop their enquiry and fieldwork skills to be able to answer them.
+Our lessons equip pupils with knowledge about diverse places, people, resources and natural and human environments, together with an understanding of the Earth’s key physical and human processes.
+As pupils progress through the school, their growing knowledge about the world should help them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.

-We aim to enable our pupils to better understand how we are connected to the world around us and how they have a role and responsibility to care for our planet.
-The ultimate goal is to help pupils to think more intelligently about issues such as global warming, international population movements, food security and where to build new homes.
-The subject is concerned with real world learning and making sense of the world first hand, or 'in the field'.
+Our vision is that pupils leave with an increased confidence and understanding of geographical facts and vocabulary and that they can think more intelligently about issues such as climate change, food security and where to build new homes.
+The subject is concerned with real world learning and making sense of the world first hand, or ‘in the field’.

 The teaching of Geography in Cranborne: